smourier/SheetReader/README.md

 The code is also available as a single .cs file: [SheetReader.cs](Amalgamation/SheetReader.cs)

-There's also a WPF control that allows to see what's been read by the **SheetReader**:
+There's also a read-only WPF control that allows to see what's been read by the **SheetReader**:

 ![image](https://github.com/smourier/SheetReader/assets/5328574/6c32c034-0703-4879-88b7-7a615bfffee1)

-Supports selection, keyboard navigation, selection and focus (mouse & keyboard):
+Supports keyboard navigation, selection and focus (mouse & keyboard):

 ![image](https://github.com/smourier/SheetReader/assets/5328574/0eca72a2-ff5f-46b0-9fda-6f8e404cfdf6)